Best Albums of 2012 List, Part 1

 Comet – The Bouncing Souls

 “The Souls” as they are affectionately called in our house win the award for “Band we have seen live more times than we can count.”
 We saw them twice this summer for release parties of their Comet album.
-Comprised of four Jersey Boys that have been friends since high school the Souls have been making music for well over twenty years.
-Comet delivers the Souls classic punchy punk rock sound in songs such as “Static” and “Baptized” and their teenager-y humor shines through in the goofy little romp “We Love Fun.”
+Comprised of four Jersey Boys that have been friends since high school, The Souls have been making music for well over twenty years.
+Comet delivers the Soul’s classic punchy punk rock sound in songs such as “Static” and “Baptized” and their teenager-like humor shines through in the goofy little romp “We Love Fun.”
 My favorite song on the entire album is the acoustic dedication to (in the words of lead singer Greg Attonatio) “Why we’ve been a band for so damn long” – “Ship in a Bottle.“

 Oh my good friend/ let’s start something/ then throw it all out to the wind/ How many mountains will we conquer?/ We’ll never know till we begin.

 It is the song I think I sing the most while in the shower, therefore, I deem it Bloggerina’s Song of the Year – which is WAY more prestigious than any Grammy.

 Here is looking forward to 2013, and many more choruses sung and chords played, no matter how loud they may be.

 Steph is a full-time stylist at Plum Salon and Spa, a part-time blogger extraordinaire for PRiMA Theatre Company.
 Check out more of her zany musings at primatheatre.com.